feix0033/easv.pbsw.dbd.compulsory_assignment_2/README.md

 ### Integration of Cloud Storage

-For large unstructured static resources such as item images, we can upload them to cloud storage.
+For the large, unstructured, static resources such as item images, we can upload them to cloud storage.
 Then, after obtaining the `image_url` attribute from the item details data on the front end, we can directly request the image data from the cloud storage service, thus avoiding occupying the bandwidth of the private server and affecting the read and write efficiency of the database.

 In cloud storage servers, a simple implementation method is to use object storage services, such as: Azure Blob Storage, Google Cloud Storage, AWS S3 or Google Firebase Storage.